*Click a link below to jump to the section

 - Editors’ assessment of a submitted manuscript’s novelty will not be influenced by other manuscripts posted to preprint servers after the date of submission to the International Journal of Automation Technology.
 In addition, if you submit your manuscript to the journal within 3 months of posting it to a preprint server, the Editors will consider your manuscript for publication.

-- Authors may digitally manipulate or process images, but only if the adjustments are kept to a minimum, are applied to the entire image, meet community standards, and are clearly described in the manuscript.
+- Authors must not falsify or fabricate data.
+Authors may digitally manipulate or process images, but only if the adjustments are kept to a minimum, are applied to the entire image, meet community standards, and are clearly described in the manuscript.
 All images in a manuscript must accurately reflect the original data on which they are based.
 Authors must not move, remove, add or enhance individual parts of an image.
 The editors reserve the right to request original, unprocessed images from the authors.
 If authors fail to provide images on request, the editors may reject or retract the manuscript.

 - Reproducing copyrighted material

 - If a manuscript includes material that is not the authors’ copyright, the authors must obtain written permission from the copyright holder(s) to reproduce it.
 If a manuscript includes previously published material, such as figures or large amounts of text, the authors must obtain written permission from the copyright holder(s) and the publisher of the original work to reproduce it.
 The authors must always fully cite the original work in their manuscript.
 Copies of all reproduction permissions must be included with the manuscript when it is first submitted to the journal.